 Expand the detail relevant to ambulatory and managed care encounters

-You should be completely prepared for the ICD-10 transition.
-MediTouch is ready for ICD-10.
+You should begin planning for your practice’s ICD-10 transition, if you haven’t already.
+MediTouch is ready for ICD-10 and has been for several months.
 However, there are other aspects of the conversion that your practice will need to address, including staff and provider ICD-10 training, internal testing and cash flow.
-As noted on the HealthFusion blog, the steps you should have taken include:
+As noted on the HealthFusion blog, the steps you should take include:

 Evaluate the expected impact on your practice